Tips for Cleaning and Shining your Fruit – Citrus, Stone Fruit, and Pomegranates

 Pace’s sustainable cleaner portfolio for citrus, stone fruit and pomegranates includes, Acidex, EpiClean, Sooty Mold Cleaner, and PacFoam Plus – each offer different benefits.

 Acidex is a cleaner that also serves as a buffer to chlorine in the spray bars and is recommended for most citrus varieties.
-It brings the pH down which is beneficial for chlorine efficacy.
+It brings the pH down on alkaline waters, which is beneficial for chlorine efficacy.

 EpiClean, most often recommended for stone fruit, is a neutral cleaner and is recommended for softer citrus varieties, pomegranates, and stone fruit.